jasonwbarnett/jasonwbarnett.github.io/_posts/2014-08-21-how-to-easily-get-your-public--wan-ip-address-through-a-public-api.md

 The goal initially was to create a site that would return my public IP in a JSON object.
 As I started working on it and moving forward, I decided to add additional formats.
 The site now support getting your IP address in JSON, YAML and XML.
-Furthermore, I dcided to open source the project.
+Furthermore, I decided to open source the project.
 You can find the source code on [github][2].
 Enjoy!
 It's small, simple, versatile and fast.

 [1]: http://myjsonip.com/